Temporary Email for Competitive Research

 Tips

-- Never use your corporate email for competitor signups — the competitor will see your company domain.
+- Never use your corporate email for competitor signups.
+The competitor will see your company domain.

 - Create accounts on different days to see how the competitor's email cadence varies.